On the renormalization of the one-pion exchange potential and the consistency of Weinberg's power counting: Regularization and renormalization of the Lippmann--Schwinger equation

 The above arguments make it clear that nonrenormalizability of the OPEP in Eq.~(\ref{opep_mom}) is not a fundamental problem but rather an artifact of a particular choice for the large--momentum (or, equivalently, short--distance) behavior of the OPEP out of infinitely many {\it equivalent} (from the viewpoint of chiral EFT) ones.
 For example, including the corrections to account for the proper normalization of the nonrelativistic single--nucleon states yields the expression for the OPEP of the form \beq \frac{m}{E} \, V_{1\pi} (\vec q \, ) \, \frac{m}{E} = \frac{m}{\sqrt{\vec p \, '\,^2 + m^2}} \, V_{1\pi} (\vec q \, ) \, \frac{m}{\sqrt{\vec p \, ^2 + m^2}} \,, \eeq which does not lead to ultraviolet divergences in the LS equation.
 Despite the different properties in the ultraviolet region, both forms in Eq.~(\ref{opep_mom}) and Eq.~(\ref{opep_rel}) are, of course, equally valid (as well as the expression resulting from the $p/m$--expansion of Eq.~(\ref{opep_rel})) as the differences between them are of higher orders in the EFT expansion.
 The behavior of the potential for momenta larger than $\bar \Lambda$ is not constrained in chiral EFT and can always be modified (via inclusion of a set of higher--order terms) to make the LS equation free from ultraviolet divergences, see e.g.~Eq.~\ref{pot_reg}.

-Having accepted the viewpoint that taking the limit $\Lambda \to \infty$ does not represent a fundamental (and even useful) requirement on chiral EFT in the few--nucleon sector, the following two issues are important for practical applications and will be dealt with in the next sections: \begin{itemize} \item how to choose the value of $\Lambda$ to make the EFT expansion most efficient~? \item what counterterms need to be taken into account, i.e.~what are the implications for the power counting~? \end{itemize}
+Having accepted the viewpoint that applying the limit $\Lambda \to \infty$ does not represent a fundamental requirement in EFT and might even not be useful for chiral EFT applications in the few--nucleon sector, the following two issues need to be clarified and will be dealt with in the next sections: \begin{itemize} \item how to choose the value of $\Lambda$ to make the EFT expansion most efficient~? \item what counterterms need to be taken into account, i.e.~what are the implications for the power counting~? \end{itemize}